 - More space would allow us to expand current ministries and offer new opportunities to better serve the people in our city and county.

 - The new building will be more efficient for heating/cooling with lower ongoing maintenance costs.

-- Recreation space (soccer fields, pavilion, etc.) can be added on the property as a way of reaching out to our neighbors and community.
+- Future recreation space (soccer fields, pavilion, etc.) can be added on the property as a way of reaching out to our neighbors and community.

 Franklin Christian Church still owns the option to purchase the additional 10 acres for $1.2M.
 We have until February 2021, to exercise the option.
 Our focus right now is on building our new building as quickly as possible.
 The congregation would need to approve any additional land acquisition in a separate vote.

-- A capital campaign will occur sometime in the spring of 2020.
-The funds received will be used to eliminate debt and begin construction on our new facility.
+- A capital campaign will occur sometime in the fall of 2020.
+The funds received will be used for construction on our new facility.

 - Move into our new facility to begin worshipping there.